 In keeping with the anniversary theme, the album is, in many ways, a return to old form for Lucero, as Among The Ghosts strips down some of bigger arrangements found in the band’s recent material back to bare-bones Southern garage punk, a sound that initially earned the band a cult following and has since inspired legions of younger acts.

-Ahead of the album’s release, Lucero have shared new song “Cover Me,” a no-holds-barred rocker that would sound right at home in a crowded, sweaty club.
-Vocalist and songwriter Ben Nichols, whose emotive growl sounds as strong as ever, found inspiration for the song in some of his favorite classic Western films.
+Ahead of the album’s release, Lucero have shared new song “Cover Me,” a no-holds-barred rocker reminiscent of the band’s earlier material.
+Vocalist and songwriter Ben Nichols found inspiration for the song in some of his favorite classic Western films.

 “‘Cover Me’ started like all the songs I write, with the music,” Nichols says.
 “It had a great classic rock sound and I wanted lyrics that fit that style.
 I stumbled across the chorus just by singing random words until I found that ‘cover me’ fit real nicely.
 I worked backwards from there and ended up with a Western, loosely based on the final scene in Paul Newman and Robert Redford’s Butch Cassidy & the Sundance Kid.
 It’s always been one of my favorite movies and one of the best final scenes in cinema history.
 I tried to capture a little bit of that spirit in this song.”